Bishop of Balanga

-The Roman Catholic Bishop of Balanga is the head of the Diocese of Balanga having jurisdiction over the province of Bataan.
+The Roman Catholic Bishop of Balanga is the head of the Diocese of Balanga having jurisdiction over the province of Bataan in the Philippines.

 Since March 1, 2025, the current bishop is Rufino Sescon, succeeding Ruperto Santos who became Bishop of Antipolo covering Markina, Metro Manila and the province of Rizal on July 22, 2023.

 Position information

 Coat of arms of Bishop Ruperto Santos that was displayed on the cathedra of Balanga Cathedral from the preparation for his July 8 start of office as fourth Bishop of Balanga on July 5, 2010 (which also placed his coat of arms at the cathedral floor on that date) as a result of April 1, 2010 appointment to the position until he became Bishop of Antipolo covering Marikina in Metro Manila and the province of Rizal on July 22, 2023.

 Like other bishops and archbishops of dioceses and archdioceses, the Bishop of Balanga is appointed by the pope.
 Despite that the diocese is part of the Ecclesiastical Province of San Fernando, Pampanga, it and the bishop himself operates and governs independently from an archdiocese, and both directly under papal governance.

 If the current bishop resigns, he simply continues to serve the position and office represented as the Balanga Cathedral until his successor takes one at the installation ceremony date.

 On the other hand, if an administrator is simply a sede vacante diocesan administrator priest where he simply serves as in-between bishops in office, the start of a bishop's overall position tenure and its office are separate.
 At that case, his tenure start upon appointment and months later the cathedral prepares for installation into office where the coat of arms are placed at the floor and cathedra either few days or weeks before depending on the discretion or decision of an already appointed bishop in cooperation with an administrator and after the preparation, he is then installed at the ceremony marking his start of the position's office resulting from an appointment.
 If the one between is an apostolic administrator who is a prelate, however, the new bishop only start one upon being installed.

 While the start of the bishop's tenure are different depending on the circumstances of vacancy, its end are only the same where it happens when he dies, resigns where his successor will take both, or installed into another diocese or archdiocese with the latter becoming an archbishop.

-The bishop oversees 11 Catholic schools in the province under Diocesan Schools of Bataan Educational Foundation, Inc. (DSOBEFI) as board of trustees.
-Since June 5, 2020 with Ruperto Santos, he also acts as a parish administrator of parishes that do not have a rector and parish priest available to be designated while a particular 6-years term since the tenure of Socrates Villegas on July 2005 is still ongoing.
+The bishop oversees 11 Catholic schools in the province under Diocesan Schools of Bataan Educational Foundation, Inc. (DSOBEFI), established in 2006 under Socrates Villegas, as board of trustees.
+Since June 5, 2020 with Ruperto Santos, he also acts as a parish administrator of parishes that do not have a rector and parish priest available to be designated while a particular 6-years term since the tenure of Villegas on July 2005 is still ongoing.